SaulDiazInfante/VaccineStockManagementWithMDPs.jl/docs/src/api_01.md

 get_stencil_projection(t, parameters)
 ```

-This function is implemten by computing
+This function is implements by computing

 ```math
 \begin{aligned}